 Whirlpool's US$114 share price indicates it is trading at similar levels as its fair value estimate

 Our fair value estimate is 8.4% higher than Whirlpool's analyst price target of US$126

-Today we'll do a simple run through of a valuation method used to estimate the attractiveness of Whirlpool Corporation (NYSE:WHR) as an investment opportunity by taking the forecast future cash flows of the company and discounting them back to today's value.
+Today we'll do a simple run through of a valuation method used to estimate the attractiveness of Whirlpool Corporation (NYSE:WHR) as an investment opportunity by taking the expected future cash flows and discounting them to today's value.
 Our analysis will employ the Discounted Cash Flow (DCF) model.
 Believe it or not, it's not too difficult to follow, as you'll see from our example!

 Levered FCF ($, Millions)

 Est @ -1.72%

 Est @ 0.29%